 Weather in Ireland in May

 Spring will reach its peak during this month, and surprisingly this is a best time to visit Ireland.
 There will still be rain, but typically less than 20 days of the month.
 Cloudy and overcast skies will often remain, but there will still be the highest amount of sunshine hours so far in the year.
 Note that the evenings still hit much lower temperatures, so if you are out and about at night, you’ll want to keep your coat handy.

 Though it’s a bit farther out from Dublin, the town of Ennis in County Clare hosts its annual Fleadh Nua musical festival.
 It’s incredibly involved, an eight-day festival that promises everything from street entertainment to Irish music and dance workshops.
 Judging from the fact that the festival in 1974 was only three days long and is now over a week in length, this is something worth seeing even if it means a bit of a commute.

 Weather in Ireland in June

 Though constant cloud cover may not be what you had in mind for June, at least it’s not freezing.
 Average temperatures will rise to between 10 and 17°C —definitely getting warmer—and sunshine hours are on par with May.
 So, chilly at times, but pleasant!

 Ennis in County Clare has a lively and much-loved street festival every year in June.
 Expect local artists, locally prepared foods, and live entertainment, among many other things.
-Plus, it’s finally getting warm enough for patio weather, which means pubs that offer beer gardens will be opening their outdoor areas for a side of skyline with your pint.
+Plus, it’s finally getting warm enough for patio weather, so pubs offering beer gardens will be opening their outdoor areas for a side of the skyline with your pint.